shadowchaser04/Filter/README.md

 #### return value: filepaths

-Filepaths is an `setter method Hash` consisting of a primary Key: title.
-And secondary nested keys json, and vtt.
+Filepaths is an `setter method Hash` consisting of a primary Key: title and secondary nested keys `json`, and `vtt`.
 Each of which point to there absolute file path location.